ArchitectingSoftware/CNSE-Class-Demo-Files/readme.md

 1. [Go Tutorial](./gotutorial/).
 This directory contains a basic go language tutorial to get you ready for this class
 2. [ToDo Application](./todo/).
 This directory contains the assignment for building a simple `todo` app.
 It has a significant amount of scaffolded code, and is a good initial example in building CLI-based applications in Go.
 3. [ToDo API (Demo)](./todo-api/).
 This directory contains a demo/technical tutorial that we will be using to explore creating APIs in go
+4. [GCP IaaS (Demo)](./gcp-iaas/).
+This directory contains a demo/technical tutorial on using Terraform and best-practice automation to create a virtual machine in the cloud and push some code to it.